inspec/inspec/docs/resources.rst

 Syntax -- DONE
 -----------------------------------------------------
-A ``windows_feature`` audit resource block declares the name of the |windows| feature, tests if that feature is installed, and then returns information about that feature.
+A ``windows_feature`` InSpec resource block declares the name of the |windows| feature, tests if that feature is installed, and then returns information about that feature.
 For example:

 .. code-block:: ruby